 Ingredients

-Here is a snap shot of the ingredients in the sponge cake portion of this recipe.
+Here is a snap shot of the extra ingredients beyond the baking basics to complete this recipe.
 The ingredient list may look a mile long, but it includes all of the decorative elements as well.

 - Large eggs